 The Stanford University psychologist Philip Zimbardo has been a big influence on thinking about the influences which are making boys less successful at school.
 In ‘The Demise of Guys‘ he asks why the performance of boys seems to be declining in the modern world (running time 4:43).

 The Great Porn Experiment

-In 2012 Gary Wilson responded to Philip Zimbardo’s challenge with ‘The Great Porn Experiment’ by setting out the evidence of heavy consumption of internet pornography as one of the likely causes of the general decline in the performance of boys.
-‘The Great Porn Experiment’ has now been viewed on YouTube more than 9 million times and has been translated into 18 languages (running time 16:28).
+In 2012 Gary Wilson responded to Philip Zimbardo’s challenge with ‘The Great Porn Experiment’.
+It sets out the evidence of heavy consumption of internet pornography as one of the likely causes of the general decline in the performance of boys.
+‘The Great Porn Experiment’ has now been viewed on YouTube more than 13.7 million times and has been translated into 18 languages (running time 16:28).